theodore-q/Sveltekit_serverside_rendering/README.md

 ### How did you verify your solution?
-I Wrote some unit tests to confirm my logic around I&E grades.
+I wrote some unit tests to confirm my logic around I&E grades.

 I also tested the solution in chrome and firefox, in firefox I did see some validation issues which I would fix at a later stage.